maicoin/max-websocket-docs/README.md

 > * timestamp and depth should be number

 ## Keep connection
 You need to use ping frame to keep connection with server.
-If server doesn't receive your ping for 1 minute, the connection will be closed by server side.
+If server doesn't receive your ping for 130 seconds, the connection will be closed by server side.
 Some libraries will do this for you, so please check your library first.

 ```javascript
 const WebSocket = require('ws');